top of page

 "The stone proved to be jade of great value and a large party went back to procure more of it.
 In this errand they were unsuccessful, nobody being able to inform them where the stone occurred.

-"Another attempt, equally fruitless, was made by the Yunnan Government in the fourteenth century to discover the stone; all the members of the expedition, it is said, perished by malaria, or at the hands of hostile hill-tribes.
+"Another attempt, equally fruitless, is made by the Yunnan Government in the fourteenth century to discover the stone; all members of the expedition, it is said, perished by malaria, or at the hands of hostile hill-tribes.

 sword hit the mark